RuanCosta-Jitterbit/webappsnap/README.md

             `https://pmmdemo.percona.com/graph/d/<page UID>`

-            Since the configuration only needs to list the page UIDs, set `a` to `graph` and `b` to `d`.
+            Since the configuration only needs to list the page UIDs, the `cfg/percona.pmm.json` configuration file has `"a": "graph"` and `"b": "d"`.

-        -   `wait`: The number of milliseconds to wait for a page to load.
+        -   `wait`: Integer.
+The number of milliseconds to wait for a page to load.
 Increase this if the app loads slowly and snaps happen before a page is fully loaded.
 Decrease it to spend less time waiting when snapping many pages.

-        -   `pause`: A shorter wait interval used when snapping mouse-over tooltips.
+        -   `pause`: Integer.
+A shorter wait interval used when snapping mouse-over tooltips.
 Set between 1000-5000ms.

-        -   `login_filename`: File containing a login name.
+        -   `login_filename`: String.
+Filename containing the app's login name.

-        -   `password_filename`: File containing the login's password.
+        -   `password_filename`: String.
+Filename containing the app's login password.

     -   `pages`: This defines what to do with your app and what to snap.
 It is a single node consisting of an array of pages.
 Pages are identified by their `uid`, the last part of the URL.
-Snaps happen in the order listed in this file.
+Snaps happen in the order listed in this node.

-        -   `skip`: (optional) Set to `true` to skip this page.
+        -   `skip`: `true` or `false` (Optional) Set to `true` to skip this page.

-        -   `name`: (optional) The name of the page.
+        -   `name`: String.
+(Optional) The name of the page.
 Included in image filename.

-        -   `comment`: (optional) Commentary.
+        -   `comment`: String (Optional) Commentary.

-        -   `uid`: The page's UID.
+        -   `uid`: String.
+The page's UID.

-        -   `url` (optional): Override the default page path.
+        -   `url`: String.
+(Optional) Override the default page path.
 Use this if the URL can't be formed from the `server`, `a`-`f`, and page UID parts.

-        -   `wait` (optional): Override the default page load wait time (`instance.<instance-name>.wait`).
+        -   `wait`: Integer.
+(Optional) Override the default page load wait time (`instance.<instance-name>.wait`).
 The value is in milliseconds.

-        -   `options` (optional): An array of URL option strings appended to the page load URL.
+        -   `options`: (Optional): An array of URL option strings appended to the page load URL.

-        -   `operations` (optional): A list of tasks, each task being a named list of steps.
+        -   `operations`: (Optional) A list of tasks, each task being a named list of steps.
 Page entries without operations are snapped automatically.
 If `operations` is present, pages and page elements must be explicitly snapped using a `"type": "snap"` element.
 Operations are used where a sequence of actions is needed to show menus, perform tasks such as selecting and deleting items, showing tooltips, or snap specific GUI elements and panels.

-            -   `skip`: (optional) Set to `true` to skip this operation.
+            -   `skip`: `true` or `false`.
+(Optional) Set to `true` to skip this operation.

-            -   `name`: A name for this operation (group of steps).
+            -   `name`: String.
+A name for this operation (group of steps).
 Included in image filename.

             -   `viewport`: A viewport for this operation.
+Each operation can have its own viewport, which overrides the page's or default viewport for the scope of the operation.

+                -   `width`, `height`: Width and height (in pixels) for this operations's viewport.

-            -   `loop` (Optional) Repeat this operation's steps `loop` times.
+            -   `loop`: Integer.
+(Optional) Repeat this operation's steps `loop` times.
 (Default is 1.)

             -   `steps`: An array of individual steps.